-SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators SA: Environmental Dimension SEA Theme: Climatic factors/ Material assets 13.Climate Change and Energy Efficiency To adapt to climate change by minimise energy usage and to develop North Warwickshire's renewable energy resource, reducing dependency on non-renewable sources.
+SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators SA: Environmental Dimension SEA Theme: Climatic factors/ Material assets 13.Climate Change and Energy Efficiency To adapt to climate change by minimise minimising energy usage and to develop North Warwickshire's renewable energy resource, reducing dependency on non-renewable Sources and locating sites in the most sustainable locations.
 Will it improve energy efficiency of new buildings?
 Will it support the generation and use of renewable energy?
 Will it increase carbon admissions.
-Will it encourage the use of clean, low carbon, energy efficient technologies?
-This is not anticipated to be applicable at site level as it is not dependent on location but the design of the development.
+Will it encourage the use of clean, low carbon, energy efficient technologies? will the development facilitate the transition to a net zero economy and raise the standard for new buildings?
+This is not anticipated to be applicable at site level as it is not always dependent on location but the design of the development.
 It is anticipated that all sites will have a neutral effect (N) Energy use - renewables and non- renewable products Renewable energy capacity installed by type and KW Energy trends at LA level.
 SA: Social Dimension SEA Theme: Population/ Human health/ Climatic factors/ Landscape/ Material assets 14.Travel and Accessibility To improve travel choice and accessibility, reduce the need for travel by car and shorten the length and duration of journeys.
 Will it utilise and enhance existing transport infrastructure?
 Will it help to develop a transport network that minimises the impact on the environment?
 Will it potentially reduce journeys undertaken by car by encouraging alternative modes of transport?
 Will it give rise to a significant net increase in private car journeys?
-Good access and access to public transport as key aspects of travel choice and accessibility particularly for housing sites.
-If the site within 800 m or 10 minutes walk of a bus stop/railway station together with any one from a primary school, GP surgery and post office being within 800 m or 10 minutes walk it will have a significant positive effect (++).
-If the site within 800 m or 10 minutes walk of a bus stop/railway station it will have a minor positive effect (+).
-If the site is not within 800 m or 10 minutes Percentage of major residential developments located within 30 mins public transport time of health, education, retail and employment facilities Development of transport infrastructure that assists car use reduction Levels of bus and light rail patronage
+Good access and access to public transport as key aspects of travel choice and accessibility particularly for housing sites. • If the site within 800 m or 10 minutes walk of a bus stop/railway station together with any one from a primary school, GP surgery and post office being within 800 m or 10 minutes walk it will have a significant positive effect (++). • If the site within 800 m or 10 minutes walk of a bus stop/railway station it will have a minor positive effect (+). • If the site is not within 800 m or 10 minutes Percentage of major residential developments located within 30 mins public transport time of health, education, retail and employment facilities Development of transport infrastructure that assists car use reduction Levels of bus and light rail patronage